According to recent studies on child behavior, today’s children are more self-centered and less empathetic than was the case years ago.

 4. Community Clean-up

-Most children grow without knowing how lucky they are to play, school, and live in a safe and clean environment.
+Most children grow up without knowing how lucky they are to play, school, and live in a safe and clean environment.

 As a parent, you want your toddler to appreciate this aspect by having them participate in a community clean-up.